andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 ### Logout Users

-After you have logged in into the library client using keycloak your session will remain valid until the access token has reached expiration or the session at keycloak is invalidated.
+After you have logged in into the library client using keycloak your session will remain valid until the access token has reached expiration, or the session at keycloak is invalidated.

-Either you always open the web client in a private/incognito window of your web browser or you follow the steps described below:
+Either you always open the web client in a private/incognito window of your web browser, or you follow the steps described below:

 * Login to keycloak [admin console](http://localhost:8080/auth/admin) and navigate on the left to menu item _session_ Here you'll see all user sessions (active/offline ones).
-By clicking on button _Logout all_ you can revocate all active sessions.
+By clicking on the button _Logout all_ you can revoke all active sessions.

 ![Keycloak Sessions](../docs/images/keycloak_sessions.png)

-* After you have revoked the sessions in keycloak you have to delete the current JSESSION cookie for the library client.
+* After you have revoked the sessions in keycloak you have to delete the current _JSESSION_ cookie for the library client.
 You can do this by opening the application tab in the developer tools of chrome.
   Navigate to the cookies entry on the left and select the url of the library client, then delete the cookie on the right hand side